avalon60/OraTAPI/README.md

 The row_version_column_name, need not be set, if you are not interested in the optimistic locking aspects of the TAPI generation, however, if it is set, <b>ensure that the row_version_column_name column name is not included to the `auto_maintained_cols` list of columns</b>.

+## utPLSQL Support
+### Overview
+OraTAPI provides some support for utPLSQL package generation, providing tests for generated table APIs.
+This support provides for the generation of the package spec, which includes requisite utPLSQL annotations and configurable %throws codes for table column constraints.

+When generated, the generated package specs are more or less complete (depending on your specific requirements).
+The generated package body, includes a matching set of procedures with stubbed bodies.
+Hints, by the way of comments, are included to each, providing details such as columns associated with constraints, search conditions and parent tables (foreign key related) are listed.

+### Controls
+For the most part the utPLSQL code generation is controlled by properties in the `ut_controls` section of the `OraTAPI.ini` file.
+There is also a related property, `enable_tapis_when_ut_enabled` under the `behaviour` section.
+This should be set to false, if you wish to disable generation of TAPI, View and Trigger code whilst generating utPLSQL package code.
+The control properties associated with utPLSQL package generation are described under the [\[ut\_control\]](#ut_control) subsection.

 ## Template Substitution Strings